ghostduck/wordle_helper/README.md

 No list of words are used.
 Only show the pattern from the hints from guesses.

+The only external dependency is `pytest` for testing only.

 ## Run the test

 We need to setup the environment to run the test first.
 Assume we use `venv`.